Errors in J

 Exactly the result we wanted.
 We learn that understanding rank is incredibly important.
 The challenge of learning and understanding rank leads us to the next section.

-Rank is one of those concepts of J that feel quite easy, once you’ve understood it, but is incredibly intimidating on a newcomer.
+Rank is one of those concepts of J that are easy, once you’ve understood it, but is incredibly intimidating on a newcomer.
 Rank can have two meanings:

-I wonder if rank could have been easier to understand if it was called “dimensionality”, since this is something most developers should be familiar with.
-On the other hand, rank alludes to J’s mathematical background, and someone perhaps familiar with linear algebra rank might feel more at home with calling it rank.
+I wonder if rank could have been easier to understand if called “dimensionality” instead.
+This is a term that most developers should be familiar with.
+Then again, rank alludes to J’s mathematical background, and someone perhaps familiar with linear algebra rank might feel more at home with calling it rank.

 As we’ve covered in the previous section, J uses some really clever rank matching to establish agreement.

-When your noun ranks do not match you will most likely encounter a length error, since J wants to match cells, and is unable to because the cells on the left and on the right do not match up because of their shape and rank.
+When your noun ranks do not match, you most likely encounter a length error.
+This is because J wants to match cells, and is unable to because the cells on the left and on the right do not match up because of their shape and rank.

 Even though the name implies it, the rank error does not mean that two dyadic operands have mismatching rank.
 The rank error is much more trivial.
-For example, any verb that expects the left argument to have a certain rank, and instead receives something else, will result in a rank error being thrown.
+For example, any verb that expects the left argument to have a certain rank, and instead receives something else, throws a rank error.

 1 p: i.
 9